FAQs

 Will I get to perform as part of the course?

 Yes, if you choose to.
-You can offer performance as part of your assessment in all three years of the course.
-However, even if you don’t opt for this, performing can take up a lot of your time here.
-There is a huge number of music societies and ensembles active in the university, with at least one concert taking place somewhere virtually every night, so you will never be without the opportunity to perform.
+You can offer performance as part of your assessment in all three years.
+However, even if you don't opt for this, performing can take up much of your time here.
+There are a huge number of music societies and ensembles active in the University,with many concerts taking place somewhere virtually every night, so you will never be without an opportunity to perform.

 I’m over 21.
 Does that make a difference?

 We welcome mature students, and four of the colleges specialise in admitting students like you.
-The University undergraduate admissions pages have specific information for mature applicants.
+Our links section includes a University website with further information.

 What if I have a disability?